 The right call for: flat-rate executive sedan and S-Class service; multi-stop executive days on a single hourly booking; client-facing rides where the cabin and the chauffeur are the impression; and executive airport meets on a tracked, named protocol.

-NYC Sprinter Van is the second call and the executive group platform — for when the principal travels with a team, a board, or a delegation.
+NYC Sprinter Van is the executive group platform — for when the principal travels with a team, a board, or a delegation.
 The Mercedes Sprinter keeps 6-14 people together in one vehicle with one chauffeur.
-Industry estimate hourly rate is roughly $185-220, with a contractual flat surge posture.
+Industry estimate hourly rate is roughly $185-215, with a contractual flat surge posture.

 The single-vehicle team move is the win: a board or a department arrives together, on one schedule, rather than scattering across cars.
 For an executive program that moves teams as well as principals, the group platform is the necessary complement to the sedan tier.